 What is the difference between transaction certificates and eTransactions?

-Transaction certificate is generated from a certification body’s system, reported to dTrackit, and issued as paper-based copies, passed from party to party along the supply chain (see sample here).
-A transaction certificate must always be authenticated against the certification body’s system or dTrackit.
+Transaction certificates are generated from a certification body’s platform, reported to dTrackit, and issued as paper-based copies, passed from party to party along the supply chain (see a sample here).
+A transaction certificate must always be authenticated against the certification body’s platform or dTrackit.